openkim/kliff/docs/source/modules/uq.rst

 supports OpenMP-style parallelization in the loss evaluation and both OpenMP and MPI for the sampling for different walkers when running MCMC sampling.

-In general, parallelization in the sampling process is done by declaring a pool and set it to ``sampler.pool`` prior to running MCMC, for example:
+In general, parallelization in the sampling process is done by declaring a pool and setting it to ``sampler.pool`` prior to running MCMC, for example:

 .. code-block:: python

    from multiprocessing import Pool

-   sampler.pool = Pool(nprocs)  # nprocs is the number of parallel process to use
+   sampler.pool = Pool(nprocs)  # nprocs is the number of parallel processes to use
    sampler.run_mcmc(p0, iterations, *args, **kwargs)

 To do parallelization with MPI, we can utilize ``MPIPool`` from schwimmbad_: